JakimLi/pandaria/README.md

 Example
 -------

-You can call you api and verify the response
+You can call your api and verify the response
 ```
 * uri: http://localhost:10080/users/me
 * send: GET